MahdiehPirmoradian/5gs/README.md

 The exact number and configuration of tap devices used in Open5GS will depend on the specific use case and network topology being simulated.

-here according to the project description we configured 3 tap devices for each virtual machine.
+here according to the project description, we configured 2 tap devices for each virtual machine.

-for example each upf has 3 Tap devices because it has 3 interfaces N3, N4 and N6 respectively for connecting to OAI-RAN, 5GS-core-Network and Internet.
+for example, each upf has 3 Tap devices because it has 3 interfaces N3, N4 and N6 respectively for connecting to OAI-RAN, 5GS-core-Network and Internet.

-or UE-RAN has 5 tap devices because it has 5 interfaces named N1 for connecting UE from UE-RAN to the 5GS-Core-Network, N2 for connecting OAI-RAN from UE-RAN to the 5GS-Core-Network and N3 for connecting UE-RAN to the UPF.
+or UE-RAN has 3 tap devices because it has 3 interfaces named N1 for connecting UE from UE-RAN to the 5GS-Core-Network, N2 for connecting OAI-RAN from UE-RAN to the 5GS-Core-Network and N3 for connecting UE-RAN to the UPF.

-or C-Plane virtual machine has 5 tap devices because it has 5 interfaces named N1 for connecting to UE from UE-RAN, N2 for connecting to OAI-RAN from UE-RAN and N3 for connecting UE-RAN to the UPF.
+or C-Plane virtual machine has 3 tap devices because it has 3 interfaces named N1 for connecting to UE from UE-RAN, N2 for connecting to OAI-RAN from UE-RAN and N3 for connecting UE-RAN to the UPF.